FozanAzhar/InventoryYOLO-IOT/README.md

+## Reatil Store Object Detection Using Deep Learning Algorithms and IOT

 This program allows you to read item count within a specific boundary in real time , if the item count is zero for a set amount of time , a simple notification pops up in the form of a html file.

 ![Within redbox counts items](image.png)